Affordable Green Neighborhoods Grant Program

 Everyone deserves access to housing that is healthy, affordable, and accessible to jobs and amenities.
 Bank of America and USGBC are helping make it happen.

-The Affordable Green Neighborhoods Grant Program awards grants and provides educational resources to affordable housing developers and public agencies pursuing certification using the LEED for Neighborhood Development rating system.
+The Affordable Green Neighborhoods Grant Program awards funding and provides educational resources to developers of affordable housing developers who are pursuing certification using the LEED for Neighborhood Development rating system.
 With generous support from the Bank of America Foundation, the grant program recognizes affordable housing developers who are committed to building sustainable communities.

 A solution for the community

-A lack of affordable housing remains one of the most critical problems facing metropolitan regions across the country.
+A lack of quality, affordable housing remains one of the most critical problems facing metropolitan regions across the country and around the globe.
 Over 6.5 million low-income families spend more than 50% of their incomes on housing and utility costs, according to the National Low Income Housing Coalition.
 Less expensive housing is often located far from job centers and transit, further burdening low-income families.

-The goal of the grant program is to build capacity to purse LEED-ND certification amongst the developers of affordable housing.
-Ten registered projects pursuing LEED for Neighborhood Development are awarded with a grant, educational package, and other benefits.
-Applications are evaluated on various environmental and social criteria, including creating mixed-income community, redeveloping infill and previously developed sites, engaging stakeholders in the development process, and revitilizing both the project area and the surrounding community.
+The goal of the grant program is to build capacity amongst the developers of affordable housing to incorporate the principles of LEED ND and ultimately achieve certification.
+Fourteen registered projects pursuing LEED for Neighborhood Development in the US and Canada will be awarded with a grant, educational package, and other benefits in Fall 2014.
+Applications are evaluated on various environmental and social criteria, including creating mixed-income communities, redeveloping infill and previously developed sites, engaging stakeholders in the development process, and revitalizing both the project area and the surrounding community.
 Projects that best meet the stated criteria and elevate the design and sustainability of an affordable green neighborhood will be selected.

 - Applicant must be a 501c3 non-profit organization or public agency involved in the ownership, development, or financing of the project (a for-profit developer can apply as long as they are working with a non-profit or receiving funding from a local, state, or federal source)